-20. What types of documents do I need to submit with my annual Notice of Changes Affidavit (Notice of No Change)?
+20. What types of documents do I need to submit with my annual No Change Affidavit (NCA)?

 Material changes to your business operations necessitate supporting documentation.
-Questions related to documentation may be directed to DBE Supportive Services or crsshelp@nd.gov.
+Questions related to documentation may be directed to DBE Supportive Services or civilrights@nd.gov

-- Equipment include new titles, registration cards, proof of insurance, and proof of purchase. - Agreements/Contracts include new business agreements/contracts, i.e., lease or rental, consultant, workforce/employment, management, loans, partnership. - Updates/changes in governing documents such as articles of incorporation or by-laws. - Minutes of stockholders/ board of directors' meetings. - Stock ownership any changes in stock issued, sold, transferred, etc. - New Certifications or Denials (DBE, SBA 8 (a) or SDB) made by any state or agency. - Interstate Certifications Current Home-state DBE certificate/letter/directory entry - Every 3-5 years a firm may be requested to submit an updated Personal Net Worth statement with the No Change Affidavit to determine continued eligibility in the ND DBE Program.
+- Equipment include new titles, registration cards, proof of insurance, and proof of purchase. - Agreements/Contracts include new business agreements/contracts, i.e., lease or rental, consultant, workforce/employment, management, loans, partnership. - Updates/changes in governing documents such as articles of incorporation or by-laws. - Minutes of stockholders/ board of directors' meetings. - Stock ownership any changes in stock issued, sold, transferred, etc. - New Certifications or Denials (DBE, SBA 8 (a) or SDB) made by any state or agency. - Interstate Certifications Current Home-state DBE certificate/letter/directory entry - Every 3-5 years a firm may be requested to submit an updated Personal Net Worth statement with the No Change Affidavit to determine continued eligibility in the ND DBE Program. - Businesses that provide trucking operations must submit the Trucking Firm Equipment List - Businesses that act as Regular Dealer/Suppliers must submit the Products Materials List